F1sxher/Roblox-Discord-RPC/README.md

 ## Known Issues/TODO

-- Make a script to auto install/download server files
 - Scripting details doesnt update unless u go to no script, and then go to a script

 ## Special Thanks